Turn on suggestions

 How will you share the impact of 9/11 with your children and family?

 The Memory of 9/11 and How I Re-Learned to Appreciate America, by veteran Chad Storlie.

-About the Blogger: Briana Hartzell is a Navy spouse, mother to two beautiful girls (5 and 7years), a former full time USAA employee and a graduate of Texas A&M University.
+About the Blogger: Briana Hartzell is a Navy spouse, mother to two beautiful girls (6 and 8 years), a former full time USAA employee and a graduate of Texas A&M University.